 Child sexual abuse is any sexual act that involves a minor (a child under the age of 18 years old).
 This definition includes touching offenses, as well as non-touching and exploitation.

 Examples of sexual touching offenses include:

 Examples of sexual non-touching offenses include:

 A perpetrator can be an adult or another juvenile who has exerted their power over the child.
 Perpetrators — as well as those who purposefully expose a child to the perpetrator, cover up the abuse or enable a perpetrator to continue molesting other children — can be arrested or sued for child sexual abuse charges.

-That’s why it is the “responsibility of every institution that puts a person in a position of power over a child to thoroughly vet that person, supervise them and institute safeguards to protect the child from harm,” according to Jerry Kristal, managing attorney at Weitz & Luxenberg P.C. and another Lawyers Helping Survivors of Child Sex Abuse member.
+“It is the responsibility of every institution that puts a person in a position of power over a child to thoroughly vet that person, supervise them and institute safeguards to protect the child from harm,” according to Jerry Kristal, managing attorney at Weitz & Luxenberg P.C.

 The emotional harm resulting from the child sex abuse remains for years.
 Victims may have a wide variety of feelings about their experience that often manifest in different ways, especially if they never disclosed their abuse to anyone.

 Victims who confront their personal history are often able to heal.
 While the abuse can never be undone, the effects of it can.
 In our experience, legal empowerment is often an important part of the healing process.

 Despite all of the laws, regulations, advocates and agencies dedicated to protecting children, child sexual abuse is still a widespread problem in the United States.